gpageot/JenkinsUE4/Documentation/SETUP.md

 The UE4 engine and UE4 projects will use the following setup:

 "//ue4jenkins/Epic" stream
-- Contains unmodified UE4 downloaded from Epic (Github or perforce)
+- Contains unmodified UE4 downloaded from Epic (GitHub or Perforce)
 - This stream will be updated with each major and minor version of UE4
-- This will allow to merge the engine inside your perforce setup
+- This will allow to merge the engine inside your Perforce setup
 - This will also help your team to compare the default engine with your modified version
-- Only the jenkins user should have write access to this stream.
+- Only the Jenkins user should have write access to this stream.

 "//ue4jenkins/Trunk" stream
 - Contains the modified UE4 which you use for your project(s)